TMCApplications/spendology.io-docs/source/_partials/widgets/properties/InstantQuote/optional/selected_departure.blade.md

 </a> setting to show the departure dropdown on this widget.

 Another possible use is if customer comes to the widget page via a url which contains a departure (e.g.
-<code>example.com/instant-quote?departure=Aug 2019</code>).
-However, you would need to handle reading the departure
-from the url and passing it to the config.
+`example.com/instant-quote?departure=Aug 2019`).
+However, you would need to handle reading the departure from the url and passing it to the config.

-> This must be a valid departure month in the format <code>MMM YYYY</code> and is one of the next 9 months.
+> This must be a valid departure month in the format `MMM YYYY` and is one of the next 9 months.